quanteda/quanteda/index.md

 therefore of great benefit to researchers, students, and other analysts with fewer financial resources.
 While using **quanteda** requires R programming knowledge, its API is designed to enable powerful, efficient analysis with a minimum of steps.
-By emphasising consistent design, furthermore, **quanteda** lowers the barriers to learning and using NLP and quantitative text analysis even for proficient R programmers.
+By emphasizing consistent design, furthermore, **quanteda** lowers the barriers to learning and using NLP and quantitative text analysis even for proficient R programmers.